Asbestosis vs Mesothelioma Overview

 Asbestosis vs Mesothelioma FAQs

-Both are caused by asbestos exposure.
+Asbestosis and mesothelioma are not the same, but both are caused by asbestos exposure.

-However, asbestosis is a non-cancerous lung disease that leads to the scarring of lung tissue.
+Asbestosis is a non-cancerous lung disease that leads to the scarring of lung tissue.
 In contrast, mesothelioma is a rare cancer that develops in the lining of the lungs, abdomen, or other body parts.

 These two asbestos diseases have different treatment protocols and prognoses.
+A mesothelioma doctor can help patients get an accurate diagnosis.

-No, asbestosis does not turn into mesothelioma.
+Yes, asbestosis does not turn into mesothelioma.
 Both mesothelioma and asbestosis are different asbestos-related diseases.

 However, patients “diagnosed with asbestosis have a higher chance of developing asbestos-related cancers,” according to Penn Medicine’s Abramson Cancer Center.